uniVocity/worldcities-import/README.md

 The size of this file can present some problems, especially if you need to load the data into a different database schema.
 Additionally, there are inconsistencies, such as incomplete data and duplicate cities, which we will try to address.

 We created two examples for you:
+ * [MigrateWorldCities.java] (./src/main/java/com/univocity/articles/importcities/MigrateWorldCities.java) - migrates both the [region_codes.csv](http://geolite.maxmind.com/download/geoip/misc/region_codes.csv) and  [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) files into the database tables [region](./src/main/resources/database/mysql/region.tbl) and [city](./src/main/resources/database/mysql/city.tbl).
+We will use uniVocity to manage the keys generated upon insertion of each `region` record, and create `city` records with consistent foreign key values in the `region_id` column.
+In this process we will also discard duplicate cities, and cities that are not associated with any region.

  * [LoadWorldCities.java] (./src/main/java/com/univocity/articles/importcities/LoadWorldCities.java) - loads the [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) file into the database table [worldcities](./src/main/resources/database/mysql/worldcities.tbl).

- * [MigrateWorldCities.java] (./src/main/java/com/univocity/articles/importcities/MigrateWorldCities.java) - migrates the [region_codes.csv](http://geolite.maxmind.com/download/geoip/misc/region_codes.csv) file to the database table [region](./src/main/resources/database/mysql/region.tbl).
-We will use uniVocity to manage the keys generated upon insertion of each record, and then migrate data from [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) to the [city](./src/main/resources/database/mysql/city.tbl) table.
-The  [city](./src/main/resources/database/mysql/city.tbl) table has a foreign key referencing [region](./src/main/resources/database/mysql/region.tbl).
-In this process we will discard duplicate cities, and cities that are not associated with any region.
+This is just a simple copy with no special transformations involved.

 ## What to expect